chrplr/PCBS/how-to-solve-problems.md

 This is why you should write down your problem, doodle a diagram, or tell someone else about it (or thing… some people use a rubber duck).

 >   “If you can’t explain something in simple terms, you don’t understand it.”
-> -- Richard Feynman
+> --Richard Feynman

 ## Plan